kulics/koral/README.md

 This is the main source code repository for Feel.
 It contains the compiler, and documentation.

-`Warning: This language is still in the experimental stage and cannot meet the production requirements. `
+> Warning: This language is still in the experimental stage and cannot meet the production requirements.

-`警告：这个语言目前还处于实验阶段，还未能满足生产要求。`

 ## Key Features
 - A modern grammar, which is easy to distinguish.